Pharmacy Practice (PMPR)

 PMPR 383.
 Managed Care Pharmacy.
 2 hours.

-Covers fundamental concepts in managed care pharmacy and provides a basic understanding of how managed care pharmacy impacts the health care system.
+Covers fundamental concepts in managed care pharmacy and provide a basic understanding of how managed care pharmacy impacts the US health care system.
+Goal is to provide students with foundational knowledge that they can apply in career.

 PMPR 385.
 Special Topics of Current Interest in Pharmacy Practice.
 1-4 hours.